nelstrom/StenoBricks/README.md

 * definitions - one or more strokes that produce a word
 * cheat sheets - a list of bricks that are grouped by some theme
 * words - for each word, provide a list of definitions that produce that word
+* keys - for each key on the keyboard, list the bricks that use that key

 ### Cheat sheets